hapax/hapax.github.io/assets/teaching.md

-Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology, and so on, all playing a role in the effectives of a class.
+Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology, and so on, which all play a role in the effectiveness of a class.
-How do you maximise average student outcomes in this multidimensional landscape?
+How do you optimise average student outcomes in this multidimensional landscape?
+It looks like an intractable problem for a regular class.
 Given the uncertainties, game theory tells us we should focus on maximising the minimum outcome.
-Here, I think this should mean addressing the least-engaged students, those at greatest risk of being permanently turned off mathematics and its sister sciences.
+I think the worst outcome is permanently turning students off mathematics and its sister sciences, and hence we should address the students at greatest risk.
-And leaving the scrubland is the first step towards including these students.
+Leaving the scrubland is the first step.

 #### 1.4.
 Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>